 Tomasz Górecki, IT director in Antalis C&EE and project manager for Antalis C&EE, said:

-The project was coordinated by the management composed of representatives of the headquarters, Antalis C&EE and BCC.
+The project was coordinated by the management composed of representatives of the headquarters, Antalis C&EE and SNP.
 Joanna Smolińska was the project’s business sponsor.

 Antalis’ employees also player an important role, namely project managers in particular countries and the so-called stream leaders, responsible for implementation in a particular functional area.

-Andrzej Jańczuk was project manager for BCC.
-BCC’s scope of works included co-creating a con-cept of final corporate model-based IT solution with allowances for local characteristics in each country, then configuration work, preparing and executing tests, supervising the preparation of master data, and ABAP programming.
+Andrzej Jańczuk was project manager for SNP.
+SNP’s scope of works included co-creating a con-cept of final corporate model-based IT solution with allowances for local characteristics in each country, then configuration work, preparing and executing tests, supervising the preparation of master data, and ABAP programming.

 The implementation was assisted by employees of third parties.
-In order to ensure SAP solutions com-pliance with legal regulations in the Czech Republic, Slovakia and Lithuania BCC employed local SAP consultants.
+In order to ensure SAP solutions com-pliance with legal regulations in the Czech Republic, Slovakia and Lithuania SNP employed local SAP consultants.

 - a few dozens of Antalis employees from French headquarters and C&EE countries

-- 23 consultants on the part of BCC (19 BCC consultants and four from abroad)
+- 23 consultants on the part of SNP (19 SNP consultants and four from abroad)

 - more then ten third party employees